articles

 March 21

-World Down Syndrome Day is observed the 21st of March each year to signify the uniqueness of the triplication (trisomy) of the 21st chromosome causing Down syndrome.
-On this day, people with Down syndrome, along with their families and friends, participate in activities and events to raise public awareness and advocate for people with Down syndrome.
-March also happens to be Developmental Disabilities Awareness month
+World Down Syndrome Day signifies the uniqueness of the triplication 'trisomy' of the 21st chromosome - causing Down syndrome.
+It's also and opportunity to encourage learning and acceptance of differences.
+On this day, people with Down syndrome, along with their families and friends, participate in activities and events to raise public awareness and advocate for the rights of people with Down syndrome.

 Helpful Macaroni KID articles: